Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/deprecated/wcm-views/index.md

 ## Why is this deprecated?

-Since AEM 6.2, you should be developing in TouchUI and not ClassicUI.
-This is a ClassicUI feature, so if you're using it, it means you haven't moved over to TouchUI, which you should!
+Since AEM 6.2, you should be developing in UI and not ClassicUI.
+This is a ClassicUI feature, so if you're using it, it means you haven't moved over to UI, which you should!

 ## Purpose